ChiaTrama/Advanced_Statistics_for_Physics_project/README.md

 # Bayesian Analysis of ARPAV Time Series on Temperatures

-This project implements a **Bayesian analysis** of temperature data collected by **ARPAV** (Agenzia Regionale per la Prevenzione e Protezione Ambientale del Veneto).
-It was developed as part of the course **Advanced Statistics for Physics Analysis**, academic year 2023-2024.
+This project implements a **Bayesian analysis** of temperature data collected by **ARPAV** (Agenzia Regionale per la Prevenzione e Protezione Ambientale del Veneto) using R. It was developed as part of the course **Advanced Statistics for Physics Analysis**, academic year 2023-2024.

 ---